-Owing to their association with fishing vessels, more WCPEs are accidentally killed by fishing gear each year than any other seabird in Southern Hemisphere waters (Robertson et al., 2006; Weimerskirch et al., 1999), and possibly worldwide
+Owing to their association with fishing vessels, more WCPEs are accidentally killed by fishing gear each year than any other seabird in Southern Hemisphere waters (Robertson et al., 2006; Weimerskirch et al., 1999), and possibly worldwide (Montevecchi,

-(Montevecchi, 2001).
+2001).
 They are also killed by longline fisheries in Brazilian waters (Bugoni et al., 2008).
 Globally, annual mortality reaches at least tens of thousands, not including losses from illegal and unregulated fishing.
 Therefore, the total bycatch is likely much higher than the currently reported estimate (Martin et al., 2009).

-The WCPE is an adaptable species that primarily feeds on fish, crustaceans, and squid, but it also consumes bird and mammal meat, plant material, and feathers (Berrow et al. 2000; Berrow & Cooper et al., 1992; Croxall et al., 1995; Croxall et al., 1999; Jackson, 1988).
+The WCPE is an adaptable species that primarily feeds on fish, crustaceans, and squid, but it also consumes bird and mammal meat, plant material, and feathers (Berrow et al., 2000; Berrow & Croxall, 1999; Croxall et al., 1995, 1999; Jackson, 1988).
 Similar to its association with fishing vessels (Olmos, 1997; Olmos & Bugoni, 2006), the WCPE is also associated with various cetacean species, likely taking advantage of prey that has been killed or caught but not consumed or retrieved in time (Hodges & Woehler, 1994; Williams et al., 1990).

-On 22 June 2024, the authors were on a pelagic birding trip off the centre-north coast of Santa Catarina State (Balneário Camboriú region), Brazil, where WCPEs are among the most common opensea birds (see eBird lists).
-At 13h40, about 20 km from shore at 26°54'33.7''S, 48°27'14.7''W, one WCPE was spotted sitting on the water pecking at the floating carcass of a dolphin (Fig. 1A, video: https://macaulaylibrary.org/asset/621515223).
+On 22 June 2024, the authors were on a pelagic birding trip aboard the tourist vessel Barco Pirata off the centre-north coast of Santa Catarina State (Balneário Camboriú region), Brazil.
+In this area, WCPEs are among the most common open-sea birds (see eBird lists).
+At 13h40, about 20 km from shore at 26°54'33.7''S, 048°27'14.7''W, one WCPE was spotted sitting on the water pecking at the floating carcass of a dolphin (Fig. 1A, video: https://macaulaylibrary.org/asset/621515223).
 As we approached, we found the dead Franciscana Dolphin Pontoporia blainvillei (Fig. 1B), which was mostly intact but showed signs of possible